Kymkim/CECS_271-Assignments/README.md

 # CECS 271: Lab/Assignments

-Repository for CECS 271 Lab and Assignments.
-Don't forget to push and commit changes! :)
+Repository for CECS 271 Lab and Assignments taught by Minthong Nguyen in CSULB.

+Please use as a reference and not as a way to cheat on the class.

 ## Folder Layout

-To keep everything organized let's format the folders as such:
 ```
 Main Folder
 └── Assignment #